 There’s something for everyone to enjoy.
 We are looking forward to seeing you!

 The purpose of the Wool Fair is to put people in touch with the heritage of the area in a ‘fun’ and quirky way.
 It’s a great day out for people of all ages and for local enterprise.
 The highlight of the Fair, as always, is the real life exhibition of sheep including many rare breeds and ‘celebrity’ sheep.
-Brought to the Fair with long coats, the sheep will leave after being shorn in front of a captive audience, led by shearer Alan Scorer.
-Alan will be demonstrating traditional shearing methods alongside the more modern electrical cutters.
-And of course there will be a heated competition to guess the time taken to shear a sheep!
+Brought to the Fair with long coats,many of the sheep will leave after being shorn in front of a captive audience, led by the shearer who will also demonstrate traditional shearing methods alongside the more modern electrical cutters

 There’s a ‘Wool Process’ marquee that will be show how wool gets turned into all kinds of things.
-You’ll see how wool evolves through spinning, weaving, knitting and felting.
-The Stratford upon Avon Guild of Weavers, Spinners and Dyers will be on hand with their support and craft demonstrations showing the many applications of wool.
+You’ll see how wool evolves through spinning, weaving, knitting.
+The Stratford upon Avon Guild of Weavers, Spinners and Dyers will be on hand with their support and craft demonstrations showing the many applications of wool..

 The Shipston Wool Fair will be celebrating all that Shipston has to offer.
 Come and enjoy and a good look around the friendly independent retailers that Shipston is proud to boast.
 From eateries, delicatessens, to ladies fashion boutiques, florists and and where you can buy high quality home furnishing, Shipston has it all.

-There will be loads of games for children of all ages in the High Street, all manned by volunteers from Shipston Young Farmers, as well as the Wool Homage where children can be a sheep or sheepdog, or even a farmer or his wife.
+There will be loads of games for children of all ages, all manned by volunteers from Shipston Young Farmers, as well as the Wool Homage where children can be a sheep or sheepdog, or even a farmer or his wife.
 There is entertainment all day including all kinds of music and dance.
 And whilst you’re listening, why not enjoy looking at all the stalls in the square, which will be selling local crafts, all things woolly, and much more besides?